 Tell students, "Look back at your predictions of how the isopod uses its external structures to survive.
 How do your predictions compare to your observations?
 Record your reflection below your predictions."

-Direct students to gently return the isopods to the container with the damp cotton ball and close the lid and then wash their hands with soap and water.
+Direct students to gently return the isopods to the container with the damp cotton ball and close the lid, then wash their hands with soap and water.

 Allow the isopods to recover in their container for at least 10 minutes before moving to Part 3.